jonathanstathakis/cms/burgundy.md

 								* Puligny-Montrachet
 								* Chassagne-Montrachet

-### Premier Cru and Grand Cru Wines of Côte d'Or
+### 9. Premier Cru and Grand Cru Wines of Côte d'Or

-- Premier Cru wine in Côte d'Or are wine produced from vineyards acknowledged to be of superior wuality, and are labelled as being from the commune and premier cru. the fruit can be sourced from multiple premier cru sites, in which case it can be labelled as premier cru, or if from a single site it can also include the name of the vineyard.
+- Premier Cru:
+    * vineyards of superior quality
+    * label:
+        + commune
+        + premier cru
+        + name of the vineyard if only source
 - Grand Cru wines:
+    * best vineyards
-								* are made from vineyards singled out for their quality and are given their own AOP.
+    * own AOP.
-								* tend to lie on slopes no steeper than grade 10%
     * if monopole must be hand-harvested
     * 32 grand cru
-								* there is no generic Grand Cru appellation.
-All fruit must be from same vineyard as stated on label
+    * single source only for appell.
+    * label:
+        + vineyard name
+        + some aop allow name of segment of vyard.

-### Location of Mácon Villages and Côte Chalonnaise Districts
+### 10. Location of Mácon Villages and Côte Chalonnaise Districts

 - Mácon Village AOP:
 								* villages: